The federal government is still shut down. Here's what that means across the country

 — Selena Simmons-Duffin, NPR

 The Trump administration earlier this month found unused research and development funds to pay active military members, according to a Pentagon official not authorized to speak publicly.
-So they didn't miss a full paycheck, but it only covered one pay cycle.
-That was on Oct.
-15; troops get paid every other Wednesday.
+So they didn't miss a full paycheck earlier this month., but it only covered one pay cycle.
+Many are expecting their next paycheck at the end of this month.

 Military families are already seeking additional assistance from food banks and other groups to help with paying bills.